+\textbf{Denoising Trajectory for Text.} To obtain text denoising trajectories, we consider two approaches: (1) leveraging recent discrete diffusion-based language generation methods~\cite{dream2025,nie2025large} or (2) utilizing the parallel decoding trajectories derived from an AR language generation process, as suggested by CLLMs~\cite{kou2024cllms}.
+Given the slightly inferior performance and limited application in processing multimodal inputs of diffusion language models compared to AR ones, we opt for the latter.

-\textbf{Jacobi Decoding}~\cite{santilli2023accelerating} is a representative fixed-point iteration algorithm for parallel text decoding.
-Given that, for text generation, Show-o equals a regular language model, we can directly apply Jacobi decoding to Show-o.
-Starting from a sequence of $n$ randomly initialized text tokens, denoted as $\mathbf{v}^{0} := \{ v_1^{0}, \dots, v_n^{0}\}$, Jacobi decoding iteratively refines the token sequence until a stable output (i.e. a fixed point).
+Technically, starting from a sequence of $n$ randomly initialized text tokens, denoted as $\mathbf{v}^{0} := \{ v_1^{0}, \dots, v_n^{0}\}$, the parallel decoding process iteratively refines the token sequence until a fixed point.
 At $k$-th iteration, the refinement corresponds to simultaneously solving the following $n$ problems:

-They can be solved simultaneously with only one forward pass of Show-o using a casual attention mask, which takes roughly identical time as decoding one new token.
+where $p_\theta$ is abused for an image-to-text AR model.
+In fact, these problems can be solved simultaneously with only one forward pass using a causal attention mask, which takes roughly identical time as decoding one new token.
 Note that the greedy sampling strategy is used here.
-Abusing $K$ to denote the number of iterations to reach the fixed point $\mathbf{v}^{K}$, it is easy to see $K \leq n + 1$ because there is at least one token being correctly predicted in each iteration.\footnote{By correctness, we mean the generated tokens equal to those generated by regular AR decoding.}
+Abusing $K$ to denote the number of iterations to reach the fixed point $\mathbf{v}^{K}$, it is easy to see $K \leq n + 1$ because there is at least one token being correctly predicted in each iteration.\footnote{By correctness, we mean the generated tokens equal to those generated by regular AR decoding.} Refer to Figure~\ref{fig:trajectory_framework} for a visualization of the sampling trajectory $\{ \mathbf{v}^{0}, \ldots, \mathbf{v}^{K}\}$, which displays a gradual denoising pattern.

-Refer to Figure~\ref{fig:trajectory_framework} for a visualization of the sampling trajectory $\{ \mathbf{v}^{0}, \ldots, \mathbf{v}^{K}\}$, which displays a gradual noise removal pattern.
-Although empirical studies in Table~\ref{tab:speed_comparison} show that applying Jacobi decoding to Show-o cannot witness a considerable inference speedup (because Show-o is originally trained to predict the next token instead of decoding multiple tokens concurrently), Jacobi decoding offers us a unified denoising view of the generation of images and text.